tczartoryski/ecommerce-car-shop/README.md

 * **Timestamped Conversations:** All conversations are time-stamped, providing clarity on the communication timeline.
 ### 4. Technology Stack:
 * **Backend:** Developed using Python Django, ensuring robust and scalable server-side functionality.
-* **Frontend:** Implemented with React JavaScript for a dynamic and responsive user interface.
+* **Frontend:** Implemented with React TypeScript for a dynamic and responsive user interface.
 * **API Integration:** Utilizes APIs for seamless communication between the frontend and backend components.